Skip to Content

 With prices on the rise across the country, travelers are being forced to re-evaluate how they spend their travel budgets to stretch their money.
 Visitors to Las Vegas are no different.

-According to a 2021 survey conducted by the Las Vegas Convention and Visitor’s Authority (LVCVA), the average visitor spent $83.83 on entertainment over their 4.6-day-long trip.
+According to a profile survey conducted by the LVCVA, the average visitor spent $83.83 on entertainment over the duration of their trip.
 My goal is to help you fit as much as you can into that amount (or your own personal budget).

-To qualify for my list of affordable activities, an adult ticket must cost less than $25.
+To qualify as “cheap”, an adult ticket must cost less than $25.

 Let’s get on with it, shall we?